up42/docs/source/FAQ/pricing.rst

-If your company operates inside the EU just provide your `VAT identification number <https://en.wikipedia.org/wiki/VAT_identification_number#European_Union_VAT_identification_numbers>`__, while filling up the billing address in the console when adding a credit/debit card to your account and you won't be charged any VAT.
+If your company operates inside the EU just provide your `VAT identification number <https://en.wikipedia.org/wiki/VAT_identification_number#European_Union_VAT_identification_numbers>`__, while filling up the billing address in the console and adding a credit/debit card to your account, and you won't be charged any VAT.

 My company is located outside the EU: do I still have to pay VAT?